brevzin/cpp_proposals/2996_reflection/reflection.md

 ::: std
 ::: addu

-[*]{.pnum} A value of type `std::meta::info` is called a _reflection_ and represents a language element such as a type, a value, an object, a non-static data member, etc. An expression convertible to `std::meta::info` is said to _reflect_ the language element represented by the resulting value; the language element is said to be _reflected by_ the expression.
+[17 - 2]{.pnum} A value of type `std::meta::info` is called a _reflection_ and represents a language element such as a type, a value, an object, a non-static data member, etc. An expression convertible to `std::meta::info` is said to _reflect_ the language element represented by the resulting value; the language element is said to be _reflected by_ the expression.
 `sizeof(std::meta::info)` shall be equal to `sizeof(void*)`.
 [Reflections are only meaningful during translation.
 The notion of consteval-only types (see [basic.types.general]{.sref}) exists to diagnose attempts at using such values outside the translation process.]{.note}

+[17 - 1]{.pnum} Every value of type `std::meta::info` is either a reflection of:

+* a value,
+* an object,
+* a reference,
+* a structured bindings,
+* a function,
+* an enumerator,
+* a type,
+* a class member,
+* a bit-field,
+* a template,
+* a template specialization,
+* a namespace,
+* a pack,
+* an alias or description of any of the above,
+* a base specifier, or
+* a *null reflection value*.

 :::
 :::